16 Different Types of Lizards in Florida

 If you do spot one in your neighborhood, then make sure to call Animal Control, as these particular types of turtles can be very dangerous when provoked or threatened with their poisonous saliva.

-This species is one of the largest types of lizards in Florida and is known for its long tail that it uses to keep itself balanced while it climbs trees and power lines.
+This species is one of the largest types of lizards in Florida and is known for its long tail, which it uses to keep itself balanced while climbing trees and power lines.

 These reptiles enjoy eating fruit, leaves, eggs, birds, and insects, which they catch using their quick reflexes and great sense of sight.